-In order for an International FIDE rated chess event to be valid as a norm for the FA title, it must have participants from at least two Federations.
-In order for an International FIDE rated chess event to be valid as a norm for the IA title, it must have participants from at least three Federations.
-Players whose designation is FID do not count as a Federation.
+- 2.6.2 International - a) In order for an International FIDE rated chess event to be valid as a norm for the FA title, it must have participants from at least two (2) Federations. - b) In order for an International FIDE rated chess event to be valid as a norm for the IA title, it must have participants from at least three (3) Federations. - 2.6.3 National